Preventing Cross-Site Request Forgery (XSRF/CSRF)¶

 If a web application uses cookie-based authentication or other features that cause credentials to be automatically included in web requests, it requires anti-forgery measures.

-BlackSheep implements built-in support for anti-request-forgery validation, this page describes how to use the built-in solution.
+BlackSheep implements built-in support for anti-request-forgery validation, this page describes how to use it.

 from blacksheep import Application